ivangeorgiev/aad-jwt/docs/django.md

 In case of successfull authentication, `authenticate` method returns a tuple.
 The first element of the tuple is a User model instance of the authenticated user.
 The second element of the tuple is `auth` which is typically used in more complex authentication flows.

 Custom authentication scheme could also implement the `authenticate_header` method.
 Thiss method returns a string to be used as the value of the `WWW-Authenticate` header in a `401 Unauthenticated` response, or `None` (default implementation) if the authentication scheme should return `403 Permission Denied` responses.
+See [WWW-Authenticate header documentation](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/WWW-Authenticate).

 To reister our custom authenticatio scheme with all views, add it to the `DEFAULT_AUTHENTICATION_CLASSES` in Django's `settings.py`.